ETHMUNI/BI-Notes/Presentation.md

 **Data Collection and Preprocessing:**
 The datasets we used had a significant amount of missing data and varying data quality, so we had to clean and fill in the missing values.
 We used the mean for numerical values and the mode for categorical variables.
-This was an effective approach, but here is an area where improvements could have been made:
+This was an effective approach, but  maybe could have been done better with other methods.

-* Improvement Suggestion: Instead of simply using the mean or mode, we could have implemented more advanced techniques, such as KNN imputation or Expectation Maximization, which take into account the context of the missing data.

 **Data Analysis:**
 We began with a basic analysis of the datasets.
 Here are some key points: